Sundhedsdatastyrelsen/epps-bootstrap-poc/README.md

 ## Next steps:
 1. Expand the export method to write real SOSI BST xml files
 2. Add the json the NCP will provide to the service with metadata and add these to the BST

+# How to run:

+After cloning this repository install dependencies using maven:

+`mvn clean install`

+Then the output jar will be accessible in the target folder and can be run providing two arguments:

+`java -jar AuthenticationFlow.jar <xml-assertion> <soap-header>`

+Note that the soap header file is currently not used, but will be added later.